What Ranking Factors Are Most Important When it Comes to Law Firm SEO?

 User experience (UX) is how visitors interact with your website and content.
 If your website has a good UX, it will lead people seamlessly through the buyer’s journey.
 Visitors will find what they’re looking for quickly when they land on your site.
 You’ll directly address pain points, so users don’t get confused and leave prematurely.

-Here are two metrics that can help you determine how good (or bad) your user experience is:
+There are a number of metrics that can help you determine how good (or bad) your user experience is.
+Two you should definitely scrutinize include bounce rate and dwell time.

 - Bounce rate is the percentage of visitors who leave your website after viewing one page.
 You want this to be as low as possible.
 A high bounce rate could signal poor user experience.